Bears all its sons away.

 My grandparents consulted an array of mustachioed specialists.
 Their edicts varied: eat two teaspoons of safflower stamen hourly; anoint the leg with oil of myrrh; boil three grams of barberry bark and drink it as a tea.
 There were a lot of prayers to the Virgin Mary.
 Finally, a pediatric surgeon at the Kasr Alainy Children’s Hospital in downtown Cairo had a novel and dramatic proposition: he would remove the infected bone entirely, by cutting the fibula out of my father’s left leg.

 My father still remembers the rotten-egg smell of the ether, applied with a cloth and a wicker basket that enveloped his head.
-He remembers the recovery ward, where he played belote with French soldiers wounded on the battlefields of North Africa – The family doctor insisted that the leg be amputated at the knee.
-Otherwise, he said, my father would die. and where the surgeons used maggots to eat away the infected flesh of his open wound.
+He remembers the recovery ward, where he played belote with French soldiers wounded on the battlefields of North Africa – and where the surgeons used maggots to eat away the infected flesh of his open wound.
 He must have feared that he wouldn’t recover.
 In the bed next to his, a young girl died of acute appendicitis.
 A seven-year-old Armenian boy, whose foot had been crushed by an elevator, endured dozens of operations to reconstruct his tiny bones, only to perish of malnutrition.
 Wild with grief, the Armenian father appeared in the hospital with a shotgun, eager to kill the doctors.
 My father remembers the man – running past the door of his hospital room, orderlies in pursuit.
 They tackled him, my father says, just before he could fire his weapon.

 After six months in the hospital, my father was restored to health, minus one of his leg bones.
 And then, astonishingly, after a year of daily exercise, he was able to walk without a limp.
 For the remainder of his adolescence in Cairo, though, my father kept his fibula in a jar.
 In this tall glass container, with its green zinc screw top – the bone floated in a formaldehyde solution.
 It was suspended in time.
 And when my father left Egypt in 1946, sailing for New York City on the S.S.
 Vulcania, the bone stayed behind, stashed in a cabinet at the family’s apartment in Heliopolis.
 In the back of my mind, I always wondered: how could that bone have been left behind?
 And what had become of it, today?